 - They have a grave disability and are unable to provide their own basic needs, such as food, clothing, and shelter.

-After the 72-hour involuntary hold, there are several options for the patient:
+After the 72-hour involuntary treatment hold, the following situations may apply:

 - The patient is deemed successfully treated and no longer meets any of the three criteria.